Transgenders, one of the subjects that we discussed today in the EIB network.

 Why?

-Because I would okay, here's this story.
+Because aloof, because I would, okay, here's the story.

 This is incredible.

-See, this is if I were a liberal telling that story, I would be a hero.
+See, this is, if I were a liberal telling that story, I would be a hero.

 People would be writing valedictorian speeches about me and how I'm defining my life by my good works.